2006 update

-There is now an official classification of the celestial bodies in our solar system.
+In 2006 we developed and implemented an official classification of the celestial bodies in our solar system.
 There are 8 planets, a small number of dwarf planets, and a large number of minor planets.
 The decisive criterion in the definition of a planet is based on dynamics (i.e. the science of forces and motions).
-This is an intelligent decision, and a decision we can feel good about, for several reasons:
+This is an intelligent decision, and a decision that we can feel good about, for several reasons:

-Many branches of science require a precise classification scheme, otherwise people cannot talk to each other effectively.
+Many branches of science require a precise classification scheme (a taxonomy), otherwise people cannot talk to each other effectively.
 Astronomy is no different.
 A precise definition for the word "planet" was needed.

 Who decided?

 Scientists did.
-You may have heard people promoting a definition based on "culture".
-That's cute, but it doesn't work.
-Your cultural background may be quite different from my cultural background, and therefore a cultural definition is not unique.
-And we did not resort to pop culture to define "triangle", "energy", or "acid".
+Just like scientists defined "triangle", "energy", or "acid".
 Most people agree that it's a good idea to let biologists provide the definition for "bacteria" and "viruses".
 Scientists must provide precise definitions for scientific terms.
 It's not only their job, it's their responsibility.

 Why the urgency in 2006?

-There have been two important developments in our knowledge of "planetary systems" in the last decade or so: the discovery of celestial bodies orbiting stars other than the sun, and the discovery of a vast belt of small bodies orbiting the sun beyond Neptune.
-These developments made it pressing to arrive at a proper definition for the word "planet".
+Two very important developments in our knowledge of "planetary systems" occurred in the 90s: the discovery of celestial bodies orbiting stars other than the sun, and the discovery of a vast belt of small bodies orbiting the sun beyond Neptune.
+Both of these developments made it pressing to arrive at a proper definition for the word "planet".
+People were making claims of discovering new planets, but were they really planets?
+The taxonomy as of 2006 was incomplete, and there was a very strong sense that the IAU needed to define a planet at its 2006 General Assembly.

 What happened when Pluto was discovered?